JimiIT92/NameTagKeeper/CONTRIBUTING.md

 You can also contribute via [Pull Requests](https://github.com/JimiIT92/NameTagKeeper/pulls)

-Feel free to ask whatever cahnge you want.
+Feel free to ask whatever change you want.
 If it belongs to the plugin it will be added! 😁